 SINGLE = FALSE BUFFER_SIZE = '2MB';

 The storage location is specified by the $DATA_FOLDER_NAME variable.
-You also need to provide the host address, access ID, and access key of the OSS service.
+You also need to provide the OSS host address, Access ID, and Access Key.

 More information

-A file exported by using the SELECT INTO OUTFILE method can be imported by using the LOAD DATA statement.
-For more information, see Import data by using the LOAD DATA statement.
+You can import a file exported by using the SELECT INTO OUTFILE method by using the LOAD DATA statement.
+For more information, see Use the LOAD DATA statement to import data.